dperuo/dperuo/README.md

 ### Make Team Communication Easy

-Be clear with your team about when you're working and coordinate as needed.
-Use the tools we have and keep communication asynchronous.
+Be clear with your team about what you're working on and where you're blocked.
+Use the tools we have to keep communication easy and open.

 ### Shift Your Workday as Needed

-We want high-quality work at all times and this won’t happen if you're burnt out.
+We want high-quality work at all times, and this won’t happen if you're burnt out.
 Shift your workday and take time off as needed.

-But please make sure there is no impact on the needs of your teams, your projects, or the quality of your results.
+### All Meetings Are Optional

+Opt out of any meeting, at any time, for any reason.
+You get to decide if a meeting is the best use of your time.

 ### Don’t Work on Vacation